jimbeveridge/flutter_flux/README.md

 ## External Consumption

-`f_flux` implements a uni-directional data flow within an isolated application or code module.
-If `f_flux` is used as the internal architecture of a library, this internal data flow should be considered when defining the external API.
+`flutter_flux` implements a uni-directional data flow within an isolated application or code module.
+If `flutter_flux` is used as the internal architecture of a library, this internal data flow should be considered when defining the external API.

 - External API methods intended to mutate internal state should dispatch `Actions`, just like any internal user interaction.